How to Clean an Inflatable Kayak (May 2026) Expert Guide

-I'll never forget the smell that hit me when I opened my kayak bag after storing it wet for two weeks.
-Imagine a mix of swamp water, gym socks, and that musty basement smell your grandma's house had.
+I'll never forget the smell that hit me when I opened my kayak bag after storing it damp for two weeks.
+Imagine a mix of swamp water, gym socks, and that musty basement smell.
 Yeah, it was that bad.
-My brand-new Sea Eagle 380x had developed a nasty case of mold because I was too lazy to dry it properly after a weekend trip on Lake Travis.
+My Sea Eagle 380x had developed a nasty case of mold because I got lazy about drying it properly after a weekend on Lake Travis.

 That expensive mistake taught me everything about how to clean an inflatable kayak the right way.
-Now, after five years and hundreds of paddling trips, I've got the process down to a science.
-Whether you're doing a quick rinse after a day trip or prepping for winter storage, I'll show you exactly how to keep your inflatable kayak in pristine condition.
+Now, after five years and hundreds of paddling trips across different waters, I've refined the process into simple, repeatable steps.
+Whether you're doing a quick rinse after a day trip or prepping for winter storage, I'll show you exactly how to keep your inflatable kayak in pristine condition for years to come.

 Why Proper Cleaning and Drying Matters More Than You Think?